 For me, this was an experience that was truly hard to put into words.
 I rarely checked email while I was there, got almost no sleep, and just enjoyed the beauty of Australia, and the friendship of some truly great people.

 Jordan Harbinger is hilarious and his wife Jen is a walking firecracker of energy.
-Check out Jordan's show ( I love feedback Friday) and I went through his level 1 (free) of his Advanced Human Dynamics course.
+Check out Jordan's show ( I love feedback Friday) and I went through his level 1 (free) of his Six-Minute Networking course.
 Jordan is all about learning and he shares some great insights in his course.
 Jordan was on the show previously talking about his relaunch, and before that about his days on Satelite radio

 Nicole Baldinu and Omar Zenhom are the dynamic duo behind $100 MBA which I had heard of, and I had also heard of Webinar Ninja software.
 These two are the brains behind both those entities.
 I enjoyed talking books with them at breakfast one day and Omar's talk on building teams really opened my eyes